eea/bdr-registry/README.rst

-After they receive an account, reporters can follow a link on the reporting folder, which takes them to a page in `bdr-registry`, where they can update the organisation's contact details.
+After they receive an account, reporters can follow a link on the reporting folder, which takes them to a page in `bdr-registry`, where they can update the company's contact details.

 Helpdesk
 ~~~~~~~~